Payment and installment plans continue to gain popularity, and for good reason.

 ✅ Duration of installments

-Example Six month payment plan template
+Example: Six month payment plan template

-Let’s take a look at how Checkout Page customer Gigantic uses the payment plan option in conjunction with other features to offer phased payment to an audience interested in their live multi-week training programs:
+Checkout Page customer Gigantic uses the payment plan option in conjunction with other features to offer phased payment to an audience interested in their live multi-week training programs:

 - Initial $99 refundable deposit (Setup fee)